vichargrave/tweet-nifi/README.md

 ![](Nifi_full_canvas.png)

-Click on the play button in the **NiFi Flow** panel to start ingesting tweets.
-You can then click on the stop button to halt ingestion when you are done.

 ## Run Pipeline

 Click on the **Start** button in the **Operate** pane in the NiFi Console, which should be labelled **NiFi Flow**.
 After several seconds you should see the *In*, *Read/Write*, *Out*, and *Tasks/Time* field totals increasing.
 Verify that your tweet stream is being indexed but running a query like this in Kibana: